christiankopac/emacs/docs/denote-workflow.md

 **Keybinding:** `C-c x s`

-Find notes with only one keyword.
+Find denote with only one keyword.

 **Use Case:**
-- Identify under-tagged notes
+- Identify under-tagged denote
 - Improve categorization

 ---